howtographql/howtographql/content/frontend/vue-apollo/9-pagination.md

 Also note that you're including the ordering attribute `createdAt_DESC` for the `new` page to make sure the newest links are displayed first.
 The ordering for the `/top` route will be calculated manually based on the number of votes for each link.

-You also need to define the `LINKS_PER_PAGE` constant and then import it into the `LinkList` component.
+You also need to define the `LINKS_PER_PAGE` constant and then import it into the `LinkList` component as well as the `LinkItem` component.

 <Instruction>